 The signal path being predictible, a tracking software can easily show you in real time the position of any satellite and help you scheduling a QSO.
-The length of a typical communication by satellite can extend over 15 minutes (e.g. with ISS orbiting at 380 km of altitude), in fact up to the satellite is out of range, over 3000 km away from your station.
-All depend of course if the satellite is orbiting on a low or highly elliptical orbit and the power and gain of your antenna system.
+The duration of a typical communication by satellite can exceed 15 minutes (e.g. with ISS orbiting at 380 km of altitude), in fact up to the satellite is out of range, over 3000 km away from your station.
+All depend of course whether the satellite is orbiting on a low or highly elliptical orbit and on the power and gain of the antenna system.

 Amateur space communications are mainly performed on V/UHF and higher frequencies.
 They are divided in two main categories : communications with artificial satellites and via the Moon, the famous EME.

 Radio amateurs are using OSCAR satellites (Orbiting Satellite Carrying Amateur Radio), most orbiting at high altitudes between 400 and 1500 km above ground (Phase III) and soon on the geostationary orbit (Phase IV).
 AO-40 was one of the rare satellite to be placed on a Molniya-like elliptical, inclined orbit ranging between 810 and about 59000 km.